tc39/proposal-import-attributes/README.md

 <script src="foo.wasm" type="webassembly"></script>
 ```

-WebAssembly's validation will fail if the magic number is not correct.
-We'd assert that the mimetype matches the type before even before running the WebAssembly validation.
+WebAssembly's validation would fail if the magic number is not correct, but we'd assert that the mimetype matches the type before even before running the WebAssembly validation.

 ### WebAssembly

-Introduce a new custom section (named `importattributes`) that will annotate with attributes each imported module (based on the import section).
+Introduce a new custom section (named `importattributes`) that will annotate with attributes each imported module (which is listed in the import section).

 ### Worker instantiation